 The Sony H9's noise isolation performance is good.
 They have an ANC system, meaning they can block out more background noise than the Sony INZONE H3.
 While they don't reduce as much overall ambient noise as causally designed noise cancelling headphones like the Razer Barracuda Pro Wireless, they can still cut down a wide range of sound.
 They can filter out ambient chatter as well as reduce the high-pitched hum of computers or standing fans.
 They do a mediocre job of cutting down bass-range noise like the low rumble of car engines, which can be disappointing if you tend to game near open windows with traffic outside.

-The Sony H9's mic's recording quality is satisfactory.
-Although the H9 are the most premium headphones in the INZONE lineup, their mic has a worse recording quality than the more budget-friendly Sony INZONE H3.
-However, wired models tend to perform better in this regard than wireless models as they receive audio directly from the source, resulting in less data loss.
-Still, the H9's mic can capture your voice well, so you sound clear and natural.
+The mic's recording quality is okay.
+Although the Sony H9 are the most premium headphones in the INZONE lineup, their mic has a worse recording quality than the more budget-friendly Sony INZONE H3, even after firmware update 01.002.005.
+However, wired models tend to perform better in this regard than wireless models, as they receive audio directly from the source, resulting in less data loss.
+Still, the H9's mic does an alright job of capturing your voice, so you sound clear and natural, although a bit bright.
 There's a bit of distortion present, but whoever you're talking to will have no problem understanding you clearly.

 Keep in mind that although the H3's 'Recorded Speech' file has white noise present, this noise is due to the mic picking up sound coming from the speaker inside our dummy head.
-However, the H9 has a noise gate that can cut out that sound.
+However, this model has a noise gate that can cut out that sound.

 The mic's noise handling performance is great.
 The mic has a noise gate that's always on, which helps to block out background noise when you're not talking.
 Overall, the mic can separate your voice from moderate background noise.
 If you game near an open window with a lot of traffic outside, others around you will still hear your voice clearly.